Melvin Guillard: Regional promotions

 After the lone bout in Rizin, Guillard faced Terry House Jr. at United Combat League 32 on October 18, 2019.
 He lost the fight via unanimous decision.

 Guillard was next expected to face Erick Lozano at Lights Out 7 on February 8, 2020.
-However, the bout never materialized due to unknown reasons.
+However, the bout never materialized for unknown reasons.

-Bare Knuckle Boxing
+Bare-knuckle boxing

 BKB

 On April 22, 2017, Guillard took part in a bare knuckle boxing event for Bare Knuckle Boxing in England.
 He faced Dan Breeze at BKB 5 and won the fight via KO after Dan Breeze failed to respond in time to the 10 count.
 He expressed before the fight he wanted to fight BKB's undefeated, and biggest star, Middleweight Champion Jimmy "Celtic Warrior" Sweeney, and after the fight on 2 separate occasions nearly got into a fight with Sweeney and his entourage, even grabbing a butter knife at one point, with fellow former UFC fighters Shonie Carter, who recorded the altercation, and Wes Sims present at the scene.

 At BKB 6 on July 1, 2017 Guillard faced the "Undisputed King of Bare Knuckle" and its #1 star, Jimmy "Celtic Warrior" Sweeney.
 The fight was held at 12 stone (168 lbs).
 Guillard lost the bout by unanimous decision.

 Guillard had a rematch with Sweeney on September 9, 2017 at BKB 7.
 He again lost the bout by unanimous decision.

 Guillard fought again on November 4, 2017 against Leighton Brady, who stepped in on four days notice after Guillard's original opponent dropped out.
 Although dropped almost immediately at the beginning of the fight, Guillard came back and dropped his opponent several times, finally dropping Brady a final time in the third round, winning by TKO after Brady failed to get up in time for the 10 count.
 Guillard expressed in the post-fight interview he wanted a title shot in BKB at Lightweight.